-Tips for a Successful Pet House Call
+Tips For A Successful Veterinary House Call

-5) Please try to have a well-lit place for Dr. Bennett to examine your pet and to complete any procedures.
-For cats and small dogs cleared off counter tops or a table is appreciated.
-For large dogs a cleared spot on the floor will suffice.
-For outside dogs please provide a covered area if it is raining.
+5) Please provide a well-lit place for Dr. Bennett to examine your pet and complete any procedures.
+Cleared-off countertops or a table is beneficial for cats and small dogs.
+For large dogs, a cleared spot on the floor will suffice.
+For outside dogs, please provide a covered area if it is raining.

 6) Please try to have your Wi-Fi password available in case the cell phone connection is poor.
 We use special software to process your pets health record, charges and document transfers (vaccine certificates, drug safety sheets, receipt etc.).